LIV Golf: Proposed merger of commercial rights of LIV, PGA and European Tours

 On 6 June 2023, LIV Golf, the PGA Tour, and PGA European Tour announced that the three organizations would pool their commercial rights into a new for-profit venture, which would be funded by the Public Investment Fund.
 The announcement stated that the merger is intended to "unify the game of golf on a global basis" and "ensure that all stakeholders benefit from a model that delivers maximum excitement and competition among the game's best players."
 Current PGA Tour commissioner Jay Monahan will serve as CEO of the new entity, with Yasir Al-Rumayyan as chairman, and the PGA Tour appointing the majority of its board.
 All three tours will maintain administrative oversight and sanctioning of their events.
 This agreement ends all existing litigation, and there are plans for a "fair and objective process for any players who desire to re-apply for membership".
 The agreement was controversial among some PGA Tour players.

-The deadline for completing the deal was December 31, 2023, although it was reported that the parties were attempting to negotiate an extension.
-On January 31, 2024, the PGA Tour announced an investment into its for-profit arm—PGA Tour Enterprises—by a Fenway Sports Group-backed consortium of U.S. professional sports owners.
+The deadline for completing the deal was 31 December 2023, although it was reported that the parties were attempting to negotiate an extension.
+On 31 January 2024, the PGA Tour announced an investment into its for-profit arm—PGA Tour Enterprises—by a Fenway Sports Group-backed consortium of US professional sports owners.
 Strategic Sports Group would pay $1.5 billion initially, and then a second $1.5 billion following the conclusion of negotiations between the PGA Tour and the Saudi Public Investment Fund.
 In addition, active players would be given an opportunity to receive grants of equity in PGA Tour Enterprises.

 LIV Golf Adelaide is locked in until at least 2031 with a move to a Greg Norman designed championship course specifically designed for LIV Golf on the historic North Adelaide Golf Course confirmed and paid for by the South Australian Government.

 Trademark issues

-In March 2023, David Grutman's Miami nightclub LIV—a nightclub that is among the highest grossing in the United States—filed a Notice of Opposition seeking to block a U.S. trademark registration by LIV Golf, citing that its marks "are visually, phonetically, and aurally similar and the goods/services share similarities", and that it would "dilute the distinctive quality" of its brand.
-LIV in Miami opened in 2008, with its name referring to its location—the Fontainebleau Miami Beach hotel—having originally opened in 1954.
+In March 2023, David Grutman's Miami nightclub LIV—a nightclub that is among the highest grossing in the United States—filed a Notice of Opposition seeking to block a US trademark registration by LIV Golf, citing that its marks "are visually, phonetically, and aurally similar and the goods/services share similarities", and that it would "dilute the distinctive quality" of its brand.
+LIV in Miami opened in 2008, with its name referring to the fact that its location—the Fontainebleau Miami Beach hotel—originally opened in 1954.

+Public Investment Fund withdrawal

+In April 2026, the Saudi Arabia Public Investment Fund announced that it is reevaluating its priorities.
+This is against mounting pressures and financial commitments to host World Expo 2030 and the 2034 FIFA World Cup.
+Bloomberg News reported the following May that due to the Public Investment Fund withdrawal, LIV Golf was searching for new investors and considering filing for bankruptcy in the US.